4 Section 2

 • As with the other tidyverse functions, the first argument specifies the dataset to use as the base, in this case dat.
 This argument name is often dropped in examples.

 • cols specifies all the columns you want to transform.
 The easiest way to visualise this is to think about which columns would be the same in the new long-form dataset and which will change.
-If you refer back to Table 4.1, you can see that id, age, and language all remain, while the columns that contain the measurements of the DVs change.
-The colon notation first_column:last_column is used to select all variables from the first column specified to the last In our code, cols specifies that the columns we want to transform are rt_word to acc_nonword.
+This is one of the reasons why splitting the dataset can be simpler, generally, the columns you want to change are everything but the ID column.
+The colon notation first_column:last_column is used to select all variables from the first column specified to the last In our code, cols specifies that the columns we want to transform are word to nonword.

 • names_to specifies the name of the new column that will be created.
 This column will contain the names of the selected existing columns.